remla24-team10/operation/README.md

 ## Installation

-In this repository run the following commands, make sure you have installed Ansible, Vagrant and Docker-Compose on your machine.:
+In this repository run the following commands, make sure you have installed Python, Ansible, Vagrant and Docker-Compose on your machine.:

 ```
 git clone https://github.com/remla24-team10/model-service.git